 By Dan John, Master SFG

-The fact is this: Getting stronger gets you closer to almost every goal I know.
-I was going to have a clever little point here about the single exception I could think of here; but I couldn’t even think of one.
+The fact is getting stronger gets you closer to almost every goal I know.
+I was going to have a clever little point here about the single exception I could think, but I couldn’t even think of one.

-But, this get us back to this annoying question about “how” it works.
-It reminds me of what we were told at the Olympic Training Center concerning training the mind: If the brain were simple enough for you to understand it, you would be so simple that you wouldn’t care.
-I am convinced that we get stronger in two steps, but I am more than willing to be wrong.
+But, this gets us back to this annoying question about “how” it works.
+It reminds me of what we were told at the Olympic Training Center concerning training the mind.
+If the brain were simple enough for you to understand it, you would be so simple that you wouldn’t care.
+I am convinced we get stronger in two steps, but I am more than willing to be wrong.

-Step One is why you hired me: Strength is a skill.
-It can be learned.
-There are tricks to lifting more weight and they are as simple as the learning tension and relaxation, learning to wedge under a load, learning to grease the groove and learning that real strength is something that is a practice, not a single workout.
+Step one is why you hired me.
+Strength can be learned.
+There are tricks to lifting more weight and they are as simple as the learning tension and relaxation, learning to wedge under a load, learning to grease the groove, and learning that real strength is something that is a practice, not a single workout.
 In other words, step one is “learning” to be strong.
 It takes a while to learn all the great movements and, yet, an advanced lifter can become “instantly” stronger by learning this cue or that tension.

-Step Two is where the real fun begins.
-Robb Wolf, the great nutritionist and expert in the Paleodiet, always tells me about this wonderful “cascade” that happens to the human body when we set things up right.
-Step Two might simply be called the “Hormonal Cascade.”
+Step two is where the real fun begins.
+Robb Wolf, the great nutritionist and expert in the Paleo diet, always tells me about this wonderful “cascade” that happens to the human body when we set things up right.
+Thus, step two might simply be called the “Hormonal Cascade.”
 Now, feel free to drop the hormone part here as I am sure it is much more subtle and complex at the same time.
 I’ve seen several times in my experience.

 Don’t focus on the how.
 Focus on the do.